gcalderone/SortMerge.jl/README.md

 ## A Julia implementation of the Sort-merge algorithm.

-The [Sort-merge join](https://en.wikipedia.org/wiki/Sort-merge_join) allows to **quickly** find the matching pairs in two separate arrays or collections.
+The [Sort-merge join](https://en.wikipedia.org/wiki/Sort-merge_join) algorithm allows to **quickly** find the matching pairs in two separate arrays or collections.
 The best performances are obtained when the input data are already ordered, but the algorithm is able to sort the data if they are not.

 The algorithm works out of the box with arrays of numbers, but it can also be used with any data type stored in any type of container.
 Also, it can handle customized sorting and matching criteria.